 Traditional “portapotties” (or "porta johns") are quick answers but have many disadvantages, including: being difficult to make accessible for people with disabilities, they require the use of chemicals, and they have the tendency to become, shall we say, pungent by the end of the day.
 Modular restroom buildings and temporary restroom trailers provide an alternative answer.

 For shorter term needs, restroom trailers are a good option.
-They can include shower facilities, lockers, changing tables, etc., and are ideal for swing space during building renovations, festivals, construction sites, and even athletic fields for visiting teams.
+They can include shower facilities, lockers, changing tables, etc., and are ideal for extra space during the COVID-19 pandemic, building renovations, construction sites, and even athletic fields for visiting teams when sports resume.
 Unlike traditional portable toilets, it's very easy to make modular restrooms ADA-compliant.
 In fact, most dealers that lease modular restrooms carry them as standard models.
 Moreover, you can modify the modular to create the amenities you need.
-For example, you may need a restroom facility with two stalls and a dozen or so lockers between them for a sports facility.
+For example, you may need a restroom facility with sinks spaced six feet apart to meet new safety regulations.

 Seasonal facilities may use these trailers for an extended period of time.
 They also work well for remote areas where there is no ability to hook up to municipal water.
 Temporary modular restroom buildings can be quickly hooked up to tanks or sewage, water, and power, allowing for a quick increase in space without relying on chemical restrooms.
 Of course, sites may be in a really remote location where utilities are not available or they just won’t be needed long enough to warrant the time it will take to hook up tanks.
 In those cases, it is often more convenient to use chemical toilets.

 Do You Need a More Permanent Solution?

 For permanent solutions, modular buildings in general have a quicker build time without sacrificing any quality.
 They also use less energy and produce less waste.
 The exterior finish of the structure can even be designed to fit in with the surrounding environment depending on your specific needs and wants.